An Intervention Short Story

 -Damn!
 Why didn’t I think of that?-

 Quickly he sent the mental impulses needed to activate the field manips built into the staff.
 The generators reached out, causing invisible oscillating waves to cross in and out of this and other dimensions, creating fields that gently embraced Jack’s body and pushed against the immense mass of the planet to lift him into the air.
 His actual experience with manips was limited and he half expected to have to hold on tightly to the staff as it ascended but of course the fields were programmed to spread their force over him and anything he held.
-Twelve feet up he paused to look down on the two pursuing wolf-cats as they raced up, not amazed like people would be, just frustrated to see their meal going out of reach, as if he were simply climbing a tree.
-They growled and the others closed in to see what was happening as he drifted away.
+Twelve feet up he paused to look down on the hunting wolf-cats as they raced up.
+They were not amazed like people would be, just frustrated to see their meal going out of reach, as if he were simply climbing a tree.
+The nearest two growled as the others closed in to see what was happening as he drifted away.

 -See, no problem, I supplied you with a solution in time to escape.
 You really do need to chill, and you need to trust me.
 I told you I wouldn’t let you screw up.-